 A tuition credit must be requested in writing and is granted when circumstances meet one of the following criteria: a death in the family, a medical emergency, a military commitment or a situation beyond the control of the student.
 In addition, a tuition credit is granted only when tuition has been paid.
 Tuition credits are not given when the account shows an outstanding balance.
-Tuition credit forms are available from the office of the Vice President of Student Affairs.
+Requests for tuition credits will be reviewed on a case-by-case basis and are granted at the sole discretion of the president.